daaanny90/dannyspina/src/routes/blog/difference_professionist_enthusiast/+page.md

 I've occasionally attempted to switch from Apple and use other tools to explore Linux.
 During one experiment, I migrated from my MacBook Pro to a Lenovo X1 Carbon for several months.
 An impressive machine, incredibly lightweight, and Linux ran seamlessly on it.

 But... it lacked the allure of a Mac.
-It couldn't replicate the sensation of typing on a MacBook's keyboard (which, objectively speaking, is superior to the X1's) or the feeling of touching the MacBook's metal casing.
+It couldn't replicate the sensation of typing on a MacBook's keyboard (which, objectively speaking, is inferior to the X1's) or the feeling of touching the MacBook's metal casing.
 Even the smoothness of the MacBook's trackpad was missing.

 A MacBook Pro feels solid, stable, and substantial.
 Its cold, metallic edges, reflective color, and clean lines are all part of its meticulously crafted design.